Welcome to the Porch Shed Design Competition our third so far!

 Part of the judging for this competition is based on what YOU the reader have to say.
 Make your comments and suggestions on the designs after clicking on the links below.

-More Shed Design Concepts
+More Shed Design Concepts Not rated yet

 The shed is a play area for children and/or quiet area for adults.
 It is made of timber, with 4 pairs of portic and curvy timber walls.
 Two areas, …